 Step back in time at Old Salem Museums & Gardens, settled by Moravians in 1766.
 Begin your visit at the Old Salem Visitor Center for a video introduction and to purchase an all-in-one admission pass for access to the historic buildings where costumed interpreters reenact trades as they would have been practiced in the 18th and 19th centuries.
 Group tours have the option of exploring the district with a personal guide, booking a hands-on workshop, or adding on a themed tour through the Museum of Early Southern Decorative Arts (MESDA).
 Explore history, culinary, gardening, and more all in one immersive location.

 Plan a visit to Tanglewood Park, perfect for teambuilding activities or a leisurely way to unwind after the meeting is done.
-The 1,100 public park offers two renovated championship golf courses featuring new bunks, resurfaced greens with new turf, and more.
+The 1,100 acre public park offers two renovated championship golf courses featuring new bunks, resurfaced greens with new turf, and more.
 Located less than 20 minutes from downtown Winston-Salem, Tanglewood Park also offers horseback riding, walking/running trails, tennis, and more.

 WHERE TO EAT